-The amount of the compensation is gonna be between 30 to 75% of the price of the ticket.
+The amount of the compensation varies depending on the distance of your flight.
+You can get between 30 to 75% of the price of the ticket.

 Learn more about differences between first and business class.